WHAT’S IN THIS REVIEW?

 - The duration of VPN sessions and the bandwidth consumed

 - Domains that have been accessed by our users, ‘but on an anonymized basis such that we do not know which user accessed which domain’

 - Device hashes, which are used to identify devices and associate them with other data they collect

 “We do not log or otherwise record IP addresses in connection with your VPN browsing activity.
 In the interest of transparency, we do collect and use IP addresses” to help combat fraud and improve their service, among other contexts.

 That’s a lot of important data, so it’s something to be aware of if you plan to use their free VPN for extended periods.

 I’ll readily admit that I wasn’t expecting much from the free tier of Betternet, especially in terms of connection speeds.
-After all, one of the easiest ways to upsell a service is to limit it in some regard compared to the ‘full-fat’ version, and speed is typically key for most users.
+After all, one of the easiest ways to upsell a service is to limit it in some regards compared to the full-fat version, and speed is typically key for most users.

 However, Betternet does advertise their speeds as one of the major selling points for the service, and I was surprised to see that they were quicker than many others I’ve tested in the past.
-There were differences in speeds, but the free version held its own.
+There were some differences, but the free version held its own.

 In the first image, you’ll see typical speeds with no VPN connected: